FALL PLAYWRITING WORKSHOP

 ABOUT ME

-I’m an award-winning professional playwright with past productions in NYC, Chicago, San Francisco, Philadelphia, and Germany.
-I studied under Paula Vogel at the Yale School of Drama, where I received my MFA in 2014.
-Her teaching has informed my own.
+I’m a working playwright with past productions in NYC, Chicago, San Francisco, Philadelphia, and Germany.
 The press have called my plays “screamingly funny” (NYTimes), “staggeringly original” (SF Chronicle), “exuberant” (The New Yorker), and “highbrow + brilliant” (NY Magazine).

 As a writer, I'm driven by a relentless and rebellious curiosity about what the medium of live theater can do.
-I write countercultural plays for smart, curious audiences, and trust in the powers of radical truth telling, community gathering, and collective effervescence to overhaul our most delusional and damaging cultural scripts.
+I write countercultural plays for smart, curious audiences, and trust in the powers of radical truth-telling, community gathering, and collective effervescence to overhaul our most delusional and damaging cultural scripts.

 If you have any additional questions, email me!

-Workshop Workshop
+Playwriting Workshop Playwriting Workshop

 Quick View

-Workshop
+Playwriting Workshop

 $475.00